 Upon arriving, we joined the long ling of band kids stretching out the door, and when we reached the register, we quickly ordered their classic cinnamon rolls.
-My friends asked for theirs with cream cheese icing, but I requested mine plain (I’ve never been a big cinnamon roll frosting fan!), and we all asked for boxes to go so we could nibble on them as we strolled back to the hotel.
+My friends asked for theirs with cream cheese icing, but I requested mine plain (I’ve never been a big fan of frosting on my cinnamon rolls!), and we all asked for boxes to go so we could nibble on them as we strolled back to the hotel.

-By the time we clambered onto the buses, I had barely finished half and had to set aside the rest for dessert later that night.
+By the time we clambered onto the buses, I had barely finished half and decided to set aside the rest to enjoy later that night.
 The cinnamon roll was so sweet, so buttery, so tender… So perfect!
-Well, minus the small mid-morning sugar crash…

-When that memory recently resurfaced, I decided to create a new sweet roll recipe, although I wanted mine to be slightly smaller, much healthier, and one that could actually count as breakfast—not just dessert!
+When that memory recently resurfaced, I decided to create a new sweet roll recipe, although I wanted mine to be slightly smaller, more reasonably portioned, and something that could actually count as healthy breakfast.

-If you scroll down and skim through the directions, they’ll probably look pretty long and complicated, but I promise these are the easiest sweet rolls you’ll ever make!
+If you scroll down and skim through the directions, they may look a little long and complicated, but I promise these are the easiest sweet rolls you’ll ever make!
 I was just extremely thorough when typing out the directions to ensure they’d be fail-proof for you.
 So don’t be scared!

-Just like the start of your typical cinnamon roll recipes, give the yeast a nice warm bath in the wet ingredients and let it create its own bubbles.
-(Or to use technical terms, “Proof the yeast.”)
-If you use coconut oil, it won’t foam as much as normal, but that’s okay!
+Just like the start of typical cinnamon roll recipes, you’ll give the yeast a nice warm bath in the wet ingredients and let it create its own bubbles.
+(Or, to use technical terms, “Proof the yeast.”)
+If you use coconut oil, it won’t foam much, if at all, but that’s okay!
 As long as you see some froth around the edges, your yeast is fine.

 Note: If you usually chill your maple syrup in the fridge, wait to add it in until after the yeast proofs.
 Otherwise, the maple syrup will re-solidify the melted coconut oil and really slow down the proofing process.

-After mixing in the whole wheat flour and kneading the dough (see here for my detailed description of how to knead!), just let the dough ball rest for 10 minutes.
+After mixing in the whole wheat flour and kneading the dough (see here for my detailed description and a video of how to knead!), just let the dough ball rest for 10 minutes.
 This allows the gluten some time to relax before we roll it out into a rectangle.